All Products

 Document Center

-By default, Container Service for Kubernetes (ACK) deploys the edge-tunnel-server and edge-tunnel-agent components after you create an ACK Edge cluster.
+By default, Container Service for Kubernetes (ACK) deploys the edge-tunnel-server and edge-tunnel-agent components after you create an ACK Edge cluster whose Kubernetes version is earlier than 1.26.
 These components are used to establish tunnels from the cloud to the edge.
 After the tunnels are established, you can access edge nodes from the cloud.
-This improves user experience.
-This topic describes the features of the components that are related to cloud-edge tunnels and how to extend the monitoring capabilities of edge nodes.
+This topic describes the features of the components that are related to cloud-edge tunnels in ACK Edge clusters and how to extend the monitoring capabilities of edge nodes.

 Background information